-\Cref{tab:model_size_analysis} reports FPS, GFLOPs, and parameters for \modelname, OVSeg, ODISE, and MCLIP.
-Although \modelname~is not efficiency-focused, its runtime and compute load are close to ODISE, while MCLIP have the smallest footprint.
+\Cref{tab:model_size_analysis} reports FPS, GFLOPs, and parameters.
+Although \modelname~is not efficiency-focused, it runs on a single 20GB RTX4000 with compute close to ODISE, while MCLIP has the smallest footprint.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-We ablate \modelname~modules on the CosmicManHQ test split and report mIoU; per-class IoU is in~\cref{tab:per_class_iou}.
-Additional FPP/CCP metrics, qualitative single- and multi-human examples, prompt variants, failure cases, limitations, and ethical notes appear in the \supmat
+We ablate \modelname~on the CosmicManHQ test split and report per-class IoU is in~\cref{tab:per_class_iou}.
+Additional FPP/CCP metrics, qualitative examples (single/multi-human), prompt variants, limitations, and ethical notes are in the \supmat

 \paragraph{Standard \sd~features.} Substituting our I2Tx texture features with vanilla \sd~latent features reduces mIoU to 67.36, showing that texture-aligned latents are substantially more informative for diverse clothing and body-part parsing.